bazzel/scails/README.md

 If you use a different username than `postgres` to connect to your PostgreSQL server, update the `username` key in `config/database.yml`.

 ```
-$ rails db:setup
+$ bin/rails db:setup
 ```

 ## Running / Development

-- `$ dev`
+- `$ bin/dev`
 - Visit your app at [http://localhost:3000](http://localhost:3000).

 ### Populate the database

 The project comes with a `seed.rb` which you can use to populate your development environment.
-This seed is automatically used when running `rails db:setup`.
+This seed is automatically used when running `bin/rails db:setup`.
 To (re-)run it at a later moment:

-`$ rails db:seed`
+`$ bin/rails db:seed`